Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Computability of the solution operators

-2. Let $A^{(k)}$ and $B_i^{(k)}$ be sequences of symmetric matrices, such that $A^{(k)}>0$, with rational coefficients fast converging to $A$ and $B_i$ respectively, $i=1,2,\ldots,m$, in the standard Euclidean norm
+\item Let $A^{(k)}$ and $B_i^{(k)}$ be sequences of symmetric matrices, such that $A^{(k)}>0$, with rational coefficients fast converging to $A$ and $B_i$ respectively, $i=1,2,\ldots,m$, in the standard Euclidean norm

-From Theorem 2 in \cite{zb04} (stating that, given a complex normal matrix and the cardinality of its spectrum one can compute the sequence of all its eigenvalues counted with their multiplicities, as well as an orthonormal basis of eigenvectors), we can without loss of generality assume that, for all $k$ and $i\leq m$, the matrix pencil $\lambda A^{(k)}-B^{(k)}_i$ has no zero eigenvalues, the same cardinality of spectrum, and the same multiplicities of eigenvalues as the matrix pencil $\lambda A-B_i$.
-By item 2 of Lemma \ref{complin}, the function $(A,B_1,\ldots,B_m,k)\mapsto\tau$ is computable, so there is a computable sequence $\{\tau_k\}$ of positive rationals that fast converges to $\tau$ and, for any $k$, $\tau_k$ satisfies the stability condition \eqref{ustoj} for matrices $A,B_1,\ldots,B_m$, and also for matrices $A^{(k)},B^{(k)}_1,\ldots,B^{(k)}_m$.
+From \cite[Theorem~2]{zb04} (stating that, given a complex normal matrix and the cardinality of its spectrum one can compute the sequence of all its eigenvalues counted with their multiplicities, as well as an orthonormal basis of eigenvectors), we can without loss of generality assume that, for all $k$ and $i=0,\ldots, m$, the matrix pencil $\lambda A^{(k)}-B^{(k)}_i$ has no zero eigenvalues.
+By item~(2) of Lemma~\ref{complin}, the function $(A,B_1,\ldots,B_m,k)\mapsto\tau$ is computable, so there is a computable sequence $\{\tau_k\}$ of positive rationals that fast converges to $\tau$ and, for any $k$, $\tau_k$ satisfies the stability condition~\eqref{ustoj} for matrices $A,B_1,\ldots,B_m$, and also for matrices $A^{(k)},B^{(k)}_1,\ldots,B^{(k)}_m$.